Home Culture 33 Businesses to Check Out in Hoboken’s Monroe Center for the Arts

 Photo Credit: Christina Andersen

 Christina Andersen Floral Design has been in business for 20+ years in the same Monroe Center location.
 The company specializes in custom arrangements for events, gifts, and weekly flowers for corporate buildings or households.
-Passionate about handmade pottery, Christina also sells her flowers in stoneware or porcelain vases created by local artists Daniel Bellow and Kevin Wilcoxson.
+Passionate about handmade pottery, Christina also sells flowers in stoneware or porcelain vases created by local artists Daniel Bellow and Kevin Wilcoxson.
+Some of her most notable clients and events include Mayor Ravi Bhalla, Halifax, the NJ Symphony Orchestra, and the 9/11 commemorative flowers on Pier A.

-David Branch Jiu Jitsu | Suite C410 + C411
+David Branch Jiu Jitsu | Suite C411

 For those looking to dive into the world of Martial Arts, check out David Branch Jiu Jitsu in suites C410 and C411 in the Monroe Center.
-David and his instructors are highly skilled in the art and open to training anyone at any level.
+David and his instructors are highly skilled in the art and are open to training anyone at any level.
 In addition to Jiu-Jitsu, you can explore Muay Thai, Judo, wrestling, yoga, and mixed martial arts.

 EatMetal, Inc. | Suite E511

 Elizabeth Tokoly is the owner of EatMetal, which has been operating in Hoboken since 2011 in suite E511.
 She hosts jewelry-making classes, in-depth workshops, and fun DIY events for small groups in the EatMetal showroom.
 Recently, Elizabeth was asked to participate in the mystery box challenge hosted by the Manufacturing Jewelers and Suppliers of America.
-The challenge involved making a piece of jewelry in four weeks using unknown materials and the money raised from their art contributed toward scholarships for other jewelers.
+The challenge involved making a piece of jewelry in four weeks using unknown materials, and the money raised from their art contributed toward scholarships for other jewelers.

 Electric Picks | Suite C511